 c) ...There is no "c."
 That's it, really.

 Yeah, I mean it, those are really the only creation elements that they got really right with Nadie.
 I mean, she's got a nice character design, but a pretty face isn't enough to make up for being a poor protagonist.
 To look at what is wrong about her character, I'll start by looking at why she's not a good protagonist (character does not necessarily equal protagonist).
-Remember my Break Blade review, when I talked about the two types of protagonists?
-We had Rygart, who was the protagonist type that you relate to, and Girge, the protagonist that you look up to.
+I like to say there are two basic types of protagonists, ones that you relate to and and ones that you look up to.
 Depending on the story being told, neither one is better than the other, and the possibility of overlap is certainly possible (though characters will almost always focus on one of the two).
 So, which of the two is Nadie?
 Well...she does certainly seem to be leaning towards the kind you relate to, but the correct answer is that she is neither.
 As I just mentioned, Nadie isn't exactly a super soldier or anything.
 She can be manipulated, ambushed, outwitted, captured, beaten or outsmarted in a fight, and isn't especially intelligent.
 I mean, she's by no means incapable of doing anything right, but beyond her ability to point a gun at people, drive cars, and moonlight as a waitress, Nadie isn't really good at much else of note.
 So clearly, she's not the kind of character we look up to and want to be ("It's my dream to become an average women, probably in her twenties, who can sort of hunt bounties, occasionally protect teenage girls, use a gun, and be defeated at various points throughout her life by her antagonists.").
 Then, is Nadie the kind of protagonist that you can relate to?
 Well, not really.
 Let's look at the reasons why:

 a) She a f***ing murderer!
 I'm actually going to look at this in a moment, but just for right now, let it be known that she ruthlessly guns down several people in cold blood over the course of the story.